Section 1. RULES

 Section 3.
 POSTPONEMENTS

 If a REGULATION game (4 (four) and ½ innings if the home team is ahead or 5 (five) complete innings if the visiting team is ahead) during the REGULAR SEASON (not a state tournament playoff game) is stopped for any reason other than forfeiture and a winner cannot be determined, the game is considered SUSPENDED and will be completed at a later date from the exact point of suspension.
+Only student-athletes listed on the original scorecard are eligible to participate in the suspended game's resumption.
+Only student-athletes eligible by all RIIL and school rules are eligible to be listed on a scorecard.

 Games that have not reached REGULATION length prior to suspension are considered NO GAME and must be replayed from the beginning.